Emergya/ubuntu_16.04-drupal/README.md

 ## So, what's this about?

-This a drupal-able docker container based on the latest Ubuntu LTS (Long Time Support, ubuntu-16.04) release that pretends to be developer friendly and make easy the task of starting a containerized local development.
+This a drupal-able docker container based on the latest Ubuntu LTS release (Long Time Support, ubuntu-16.04) that pretends to be developer friendly and make easy the task of starting a local, containerized development.

 You are supposed to run any of the supported drupal versions just by: